Evolution of binaries containing a hot subdwarf and a white dwarf to double white dwarfs, and double detonation supernovae with hypervelocity runaway stars: The fate of binaries across our parameter space

 Fig.~\ref{fig:HR_donor} illustrates the HR diagram for the evolution of hot subdwarf stars in isolation.
 Low-mass hot subdwarf stars ($< 0.6 \, \mathrm{M_{\odot}}$) begin by burning He in the core, enter a thermally pulsing phase once core He is exhausted, and eventually evolve into WDs with thick He shells.
 In our MESA models, these stars experience periodic thermal pulses because the He shell burning is unstable.
 The pulses cause the star to undergo significant expansions and contractions, leading to variability in the luminosity.
 Conversely, high-mass hot subdwarf stars ($> 0.6 \, \mathrm{M_{\odot}}$) start with core He burning and transition to stable He shell burning upon exhausting core He.
 After the shell-burning phase, these stars also become WDs with thick He shells.

 For accretor and donor masses $< 0.75 \,\mathrm{M_{\odot}}$, we observe an average accretion rate of approximately $10^{-8} \,\mathrm{M_{\odot} \,yr^{-1}}$ during the core He burning phase of the donor (see panel (c) of Fig.~\ref{fig:0.7_ignition properties}).
 During the He shell burning, thermally pulsing phase, and proto-WD (where donor's luminosity comes from residual heat rather than fusion) phase, the peak mass transfer rate ranges from about $10^{-7} \,\mathrm{M_{\odot} \,yr^{-1}}$ to $10^{-6} \,\mathrm{M_{\odot}\, yr^{-1}}$ (see panel (d) of Fig.~\ref{fig:0.7_ignition properties}).
 If mass transfer starts during the core He burning phase, the accretion rates are generally slow enough to allow accumulation of large He shells that result in He ignition in the deeper, denser ($\mathrm{\rho > 10^{6}\, g\,cm^{-3}}$) (see panel (a) of Fig.~\ref{fig:0.7_ignition properties}) layers of the accretor, resulting in a double detonation supernova.
 Conversely, if mass transfer occurs during the He shell burning, thermally pulsing phase, or proto-WD phase of the donor, He ignition occurs in the less dense ($\mathrm{\rho < 10^{6}\, g\,cm^{-3}}$) (see panel (a) of Fig.~\ref{fig:0.7_ignition properties}) layers of the accretor, leading to a He nova.
-For donor masses $> 0.75 \, \mathrm{M_{\odot}}$, where there is the possibility of the donor mass being greater than that of the accretor in low mass accretors (for example, a $0.7 \, \mathrm{M_{\odot}}$ WD and a $0.75 \, \mathrm{M_{\odot}}$ WD), the mass transfer rate depends on the mass of the accretor (for more details, see Sec.~\ref{Effect of accretor on the mass transfer}).

-In our simulations, mass transfer ceases only when the donor exhausts its He or when we stop the simulation when it reaches one of the specified outcomes.
-In the following subsection, we use systems containing 0.7 WD as examples and explain them in detail.
+For donor masses $> 0.75 \, \mathrm{M_{\odot}}$, where there is the possibility of the donor mass being greater than that of the accretor in low mass accretors (for example, a $0.7 \, \mathrm{M_{\odot}}$ WD and a $0.75 \, \mathrm{M_{\odot}}$ WD), the mass transfer rate depends on the mass of the accretor (for more details, see Sect.~\ref{Effect of accretor on the mass transfer}).In our simulations, mass transfer ceases only when the donor exhausts its He or when we stop the simulation when it reaches one of the specified outcomes.